bang9211/wire-jacket/README.md

 - Blockchain `Interface` - Ossicones `Implement`
 - (Default) Config `Interface` - ViperJacket `Implement`

-Database depends on config.Config.
+Database depends on viperjacket.Config.
 Blockchain depends on Database.

 The pair of interface and implement called module in Wire-Jacket.